 Keeping detailed and accurate customer records is crucial for staying compliant.

-Respecting a customer’s request to opt out of communications shouldn’t be just a legal obligation — it’s essential for maintaining a positive brand reputation and building trust.
+Respecting a customer’s request to opt out of communications shouldn’t be just a legal obligation.
+It’s essential for maintaining a positive brand reputation and building trust.

 Here’s how to do this effectively: